-Courts are being asked to decide whether the phrase, “direct physical loss of or damage to" property at the premises unambiguously excludes the presence or presumed presence of a virus in the absence of a virus exclusion.
-Essentially, is “…physical loss of…" ambiguous because of the phrase of “…damage to…."?
+A primary focus of courts trying COVID-related cases was adjudicating whether the phrase, “direct physical loss of or damage to" property at the premises unambiguously excludes the presence or presumed presence of a virus in the absence of a virus exclusion.
+Essentially, is “…physical loss of…" ambiguous because of the phrase “…or damage to…."?

-Plaintiff attorneys contend that losing the use of a building qualifies as “physical loss of" the building because the insured has lost the use of the building.
+Plaintiff attorneys contended that losing the use of a building qualified as “physical loss of" the building because the insured has lost the use of the building.
 This would be true and very hard to argue if not for three key points:

 - The policy states, “…direct physical loss of…" not just “…physical loss of…" the property;